- ABC Vacuum Tubes - tube retailer.

 - Playthings of the Past - sells junk-box parts (my description, not theirs) and ephemera.
 Seems particularly stocked in pre-WW2 stuff.
+I have purchased from them.
 One of my favorite sites.

 - All American Five Radio - Richard McWhorter's YouTube channel on antique radio repair.
 McWhorter wrote two books: The All American Five and The Vacuum Tube Shortwave Radio, so the YouTube videos make great additions to them.

 - AM Window - aimed at amateur AM (amplitude modulation) radio.
 Visually it's not a great website, but there's a lot of info buried in there if you're willing to dig.

 - Antique Radios - there's a lot of great stuff on this website.
 It's worth it for the forums alone, but they've got some scanned copies of books, info, all kinds of stuff.
 Again—be prepared to dig.

 - Boat Anchor Manual Archive - BAMA for short; an archive of owner's manuals, service docs, schematics and whatever else can be found for old gear.
 Mostly aimed at communications radios (e.g. commercial and ham) but includes some test gear and other things.